You know what’s irritating? People who treat the work-at-home life like a punchline.

 What I’m getting at is part of nurturing professionalism at home lies in planning your day.
 Remember the schedule you stuck to in the eight to five world?
 You still need it, but you can now plan and adjust as needed.
-It’s a great responsibility because abusing this privilege can destroy not just your customers’ perception of your professionalism but your’s too.
-So as you plan your workday, consider the following:
+It’s a great responsibility because abusing this privilege can destroy not just your customers’ perceptions of your professionalism but your’s, too.
+As you plan your workday, consider the following questions:

-- How much can you comfortably accomplish today?
+- How much can I comfortably accomplish today?

-- What will give you bonus points for the day?
+- What will give me bonus points for the day and put me ahead?

-- If something crazy happens, what’s the backup plan?
+- If something crazy happens, what’s my backup plan?

 - When’s lunch?
 (As Kelly McCausey says, “Never underestimate the gravitational pull of the fridge…”)

 Bottom line, your workday needs structure.
-In the interest of minimizing distractions, it needs a schedule.
+In the interest of minimizing distractions, it requires a schedule.
 Otherwise, how can you possibly hope to provide a service or deliver a product professionally?

 Never Underestimate Professionalism

 It’s the little things.
 People really do appreciate them.